abdullin/omni/README.md

 This is a prototype sample for implementing event-driven microservices in golang ([HappyPancake style](http://abdullin.com/happypancake/)).

 This is currently work-in-progress without any modules implemented (just an infrastructure for defining modules, use cases and verifying these use-cases).
-There are no modules implemented at the time.
+There are almost no modules implemented at the time.